 Talk to your teams - If you’re taking a deep look at processes, you need to get on the ground with the people undertaking those processes every day.

 Get each team together to go over their process and look for bottlenecks and areas where productivity could be improved.
 During the early stages of the audit these talks could be quite informal, so everyone feels comfortable with the discussion.
 You can create breakout discussions to look at specific issues / areas later on.

-Problems need to be identified in each department so they can be assessed across the whole business - and solutions need to be designed with the whole business in mind and the customer at heart.
+Problems/friction points need to be identified in each functional area so they can be assessed across the whole business - and solutions need to be designed with the whole business in mind and the customer at heart.

 Make your list, and check it twice.